Fact Verification AI

 Enterprise platforms cannot rely on fact verification AI alone.
 The technology excels at speed and consistency but fails on edge cases requiring cultural context, temporal sensitivity, or source credibility assessment beyond algorithmic reach.
 Regulators increasingly require documented fact-checking processes, audit trails, and human oversight, making the human-in-the-loop model legally necessary, not optional.

 Evaluators trained through AI Evaluator Certification at Annotation Academy gain hands-on experience with this tension.
-Level 2 training specifically covers advanced source evaluation and dimension tensions that arise when speed conflicts with accuracy.
+The certification covers citation and fact-checking and the source-quality judgment that matters when speed conflicts with accuracy.
 This expertise directly applies to enterprise evaluation roles across DataAnnotation.tech, Appen, Mercor, Remotasks, and similar platforms hiring specialized evaluators.

 What skills does fact verification evaluation require?